 Entrepreneur: On the other side, entrepreneurs have a strong desire to start from scratch and construct new businesses.
 They seek to develop an idea or invention into a profitable and expandable business.

 Example: A businessman could buy a small manufacturing firm.
-Then concentrate on growing the firm’s market share, streamlining operations.
+Then concentrate on growing the firm’s market share, and streamlining operations.
 Their main focus is on boosting profitability.
 As an alternative, an entrepreneur may spot an untapped market opportunity.
 They create a distinctive product or service.
 Then launch a company to fill that gap in the market.

 10. Resource Utilization